coredataengineers/CDE-BOOTCAMP/10_terraform/README.md

 - Terraform State File is a file that contains the summary/Metadata of any resource that has been created.
 It has the `.tfstate` extension.
 A typical file name could be `terraform.tfstate`
   - If you define a resource `A` in your Terraform configuration file called `example.tf` when you `apply`,  Terraform will automatically document this resource creation in the State file.

-## STATE FILE AND CONFIGURATION FILE HANDLING IN TERRAFORM
+## STATE AND CONFIGURATION FILE HANDLING IN TERRAFORM
   - Let us assume you go back to your Terraform configuration file `example.tf` where you define resource `A` to change it to B.
   - Terraform will compare what you have in the configuration file (which has now changed from `A` to `B`) with what exists in the Terraform State file, A.
     - When you run a `plan` on this configuration file, Terraform notices a difference and immediately assumes you now want to create B.